As we have seen, pairs provide a primitive “glue” that we can use to

 a particular image shifted and scaled to fit the frame.
 That is to say, if

-is a frame, then we produce p
+p is a painter and f is a frame, then we produce p’s image

-by calling p
+in f by calling p with f as argument.

 The details of how primitive painters are implemented depend on the particular